-The skin and subcutaneous fat are elevated from the forearm fascia over to the second dorsal compartment.
-A fascial/retinacular flap based ulnarward and extending radially to the second compartment should be elevated to later provide a barrier between the prosthesis and the ECU tendon.
-As the flap is reflected ulnarward the dorsal radio-ulnar joint capsule may also be included for additional padding.
-The ECU is released from the inferior side of the created flap.
-With the barrier flap reflected ulnarward the incision is then carefully deepened approaching the ulna between the ECU and the extensor digiti quinti minimi (EDQ), again taking care to protect the dorsal sensory branch of the ulnar nerve.
-The EDQ is elevated together with the extensor indicis proprius from the ulna and interosseous membrane.
+The skin and subcutaneous fat are elevated from the forearm fascia up to the second dorsal compartment.
+A fascial / retinacular flap based ulnarward and extending radially to the second compartment should be elevated to later provide a barrier between the prosthesis and the ECU tendon.
+As the flap is elevated ulnarward the dorsal radio-ulnar joint capsule may be included for additional padding.